 She says how parents share information with their children is “very personal” but believes they should introduce Indigenous history early and encourage their children to think critically about what they read.
 The Wampanoag people did not rush out to welcome the newly arrived Puritans, for example.
 They took months to observe them.

 “Being able to talk about the true trepidation that the Wampanoag had with forging a relationship (is important),” she says.
 “It wasn’t like new neighbors moved in.
 It was very different.”

 Children definitely get what it's like meeting someone new who seems unlike them.

 “That is a creative and personal way to make it clear ...
 You get a new neighbor next door.
 They don’t speak your language.
 They don’t go to the same church.
-They do everything differently,” Peters said.
+They do everything differently,” Peters says.
 “How are you going to engage with these people?
 These were all questions the Wampanoag leader had to ask himself.”

-The Wampanoag Tribe also knew that other people who were like the Pilgrims had raided their food supplies in the past, so they felt wary.
+The Wampanoag tribe also knew that other people who were like the Pilgrims had raided their food supplies in the past, so they felt wary.

-“What if you had a new neighbor that moved in and the first thing they did was take your cereal and Cracker Jack and not even leave a note?” she said.
+“What if you had a new neighbor that moved in and the first thing they did was take your cereal and Cracker Jack and not even leave a note?” she says.
 “These were new neighbors who came on the same kinds of ships that would have stolen from their fathers, their cousins, their uncles.”

 Who was 'Squanto' and how did he know English?

-Another part of the story that parents can encourage their children to think deeply about is that role of Tisquantum, aka Squanto, who served as a liaison because he spoke English.
+Another part of the story that parents can encourage their children to think deeply about is that role of Tisquantum, aka "Squanto," who served as a liaison because he spoke English.